pleabargain/EnglishHelpsYourCareer/grammar conjunctions.md

 - He came to work, although he felt sick.
 - Although the sun was shining, it wasn't very warm.
 - He's a very good cook although he is very slim.
+- Although I didn't prepare for the presentation, it went well.
 - I went to the office although, there was no one there!
 - Although my mother told me to come home early, I stayed out late.
 - My wife told me to buy some food although I didn't know what to buy.
+- Although she complains a lot, she's my best friend

 ## After
 ---